-Figure 10 shows the Walker to Great Falls 44 kV (DUK) flowgate.
-There were 23 daily TSR refusals for this flowgate affecting mostly deliveries sourced at Rowan.
+Figure 10 shows the Newport to VC Summer 230 kV (SCEG) flowgate.
+There were eight hourly or daily TSR refusals for this flowgate affecting mostly the DUK to CPLE path.

-This flowgate had a rating of MW until December 1 when it increased to MW.
+This flowgate had a rating of MW.

 The dispatch of Duke generation explains some of variations in base AFC, as shown by the dotted purple line in Figure 10.
-The generation that loads the flowgate consist of several small units.
+The Duke generation loads the flowgate with the maximum contribution coming from the station, which has a generation shift factor of approximately percent.
+Duke generation outages are not a concern because they would unload the flowgate.